Clashes erupt near Syrian capital

 Four soldiers were killed and several civilians were reported wounded, it said.

-In neighboring Idlib province, a rebel was shot dead by snipers and three civilians were injured by random gunfire in the town of Khan Sheikhoun, it added.
+In neighbouring Idlib province, a rebel was shot dead by snipers and three civilians were injured by random gunfire in the town of Khan Sheikhoun, it added.

 (Reporting by Erika Solomon)